- Software makes human lives better.

-Today: Armory is here to help, with Spinnaker, a best-in-class, open source Continuous Deployment platform leveraging immutable infrastructure in the cloud, released by Netflix last year.
+Today: Armory is here to help, with Spinnaker, a best-in-class, open source, cloud-native continuous delivery and infrastructure management platform leveraging immutable infrastructure in the cloud, released by Netflix last year and supported by companies like Google, Microsoft, Oracle, Target, and Veritas.
 Armory works with customers to get an enterprise-grade version of Spinnaker running on-prem.
-We help fix software compliance issues, stop breaking SLAs and breaking the user experience through bad software deployments.
-Armory's Spinnaker also helps improve deployment velocity by up to 320x.
+We help fix software compliance issues, stop breaking SLAs and ruining the user experience through bad software deployments.
 In this new software-first world, an organization is only as agile as its ability to get code in front of users.
 Companies must make software a core competency to compete.

 Soon: Enterprise Operational Automation Intelligence & Compliance: Armory is building an intelligence and compliance layer into Spinnaker that integrates business, application and system level metrics & telemetry from leading providers to enable customers using Armory to canary (phase) deployments out to customers, and intelligently roll them back if metrics fail or compliance is at risk.
 We're evolving that platform into a sophisticated, self-optimizing & self-healing phased deployment & rollback decisioning platform, saving customers millions of dollars annually, keeping them compliant in their industry, and restoring their customer's trust.

 Later: Although our initial focus is on Global 2,000 companies, our ultimate goal is to help humanity build better software; to provide tools, infrastructure & environments to help individuals & companies of all sizes, all over the world deliver software that meets customer needs, improves lives, and drives the Software Revolution.

 Maxims We Live By: